Jeern/Niedermann/content/posts/Phaser3AndTypeScriptAndWsl2.md

 I spent several hours trying to fix this but finally it worked...
 I thought.
 The problem is that Windows need to know that Ubuntu is to be accessed on port 8080.
 Some kind of port forwarding is in order one should think.

-But that must be set up already, because what finally seemed to work was this:
+However that is probably set up in WSL2 from the get-go, because what finally seemed to work was this:

 ```powershell
 New-NetFirewallRule -DisplayName "WSL" -Direction Inbound  -InterfaceAlias "vEthernet (WSL)"  -Action Allow